John K. Hayes, Jr., MS, MD

 In 2009 Dr. Clarke joined Gamma West and returned to his home state.
 He practices primarily in St. George and has been excited to contribute to the high level of care already available in Southern Utah.

-Brandon Fisher, MD
+Brandon J. Fisher, DO

 Dr. Fisher is a radiation oncologist with Gamma West Cancer Services in Utah.
 He specializes in all forms of radiation therapy ranging from the traditional form of external beam irradiation to stereotactic radiosurgery, brachytherapy, and intensity modulated radiation therapy.
 He preformed his residency in Philadelphia at Drexel University.
 Dr. Fisher sits on the Young Physicians’ Committee to the Board of Chancellors of American College of Radiation Oncology (ACRO).
 He sits on the International Committee, African workforce with, the American Society of Radiation Oncology (ASTRO).
 Brandon is an avid adventurer and humanitarian.
 He is the President of Radiating Hope, a non-profit he founded to provide radiation equipment and training to developing countries.
 He was a finalist for the American Society of Clinical Oncology (ASCO) Humanitarian Award.
 He loves the outdoors and is a volunteer member of the Weber County Search and Rescue team.
 His loves being a husband and father of three wonderful kids.

-Thomas Skidmore, MD
+Thomas B. Skidmore, MD